BorgwardtLab/GraphKernels/README.md

     Graph kernels.
 Journal of Machine Learning Research, 11:1201-1242, 2010.

 # Contact
+This repository is mantained by

 Elisabetta Ghisu

 ETH Zürich, D-BSSE, Machine Learning and Computational Biology Lab

 elisabetta.ghisu@bsse.ethz.ch

+For technical questions on the code you can refer to the corresponding authors